-James Carse’s book, Finite and Infinite Games, that I mentioned above dives deep into the finite aspect of zero-sum games, juxtaposing it with the infinite nature of positive-sum games.
+James Carse’s book, Finite and Infinite Games, that I mentioned above dives deeply into the finite aspect of zero-sum games, juxtaposing it with the infinite nature of positive-sum games.

 Examples of Positive Sum Situations: Education and Relationships

-Positive-sum situations are my favorite type of game to consider.
+Positive-sum situations are my favorite type of context to consider.

-That said, like negative-sum games, they aren’t always as clear as zero-sum games.
+That said, like negative-sum games, they aren’t always as straightforward as zero-sum games.

 Regardless, I’ll try to provide some examples.

 I think education is a great example of a positive-sum situation.

 In the context of education, the teacher does not have to lose the information for the student to gain it.

 Instead, both parties can end up with the information in a successful educational context.